Charles H. Diller Jr.

 - student organizations

-Director - Center for Entrepreneurial Leadership and Innovation
+Assistant Director - Charles H. Diller, Jr. Center for Entrepreneurial Leadership and Innovation

 Pennsylvania's State System of Higher Education Business Plan Competition is an opportunity for students attending one of the State System's 14 state-owned universities to compete for prize money of up to $10,000 for their innovative ideas.
 Winners receive prize money to assist in making their dreams of becoming an entrepreneur come true.